Emilio Cueche: 1954 summer series and international league

+1954-55 VPBL season: Santa Marta

 The VPBL resumed its activities in the 1954–1955 season, while Cueche found himself on the move again.
 This time he was allocated to the Santa Marta de La Guaira, which entered the league as a replacement for the departed Vargas club.
 Cueche was named by manager Red Kress as the Opening Day starter in a rotation that included Bill Werle, Bill Kennedy and Julián Ladera.

 In a stellar performance, Cueche won 50 percent of his last-place team's games and topped the league in complete games (13) and pitching appearances (29).
 His nine wins finished two behind league-leader Ramón Monzant, and his 2.09 ERA was the third best behind José Bracho (1.80) and Monzant (2.00).
 He also ended third in strikeouts (77), being surpassed only by Monzant (98) and Don Bessent (78).
 In addition, his 16 starts were second to the 17 of Ben Flowers and his 146 2/3 innings ranked him third, following Monzant (153.0) and Bessent (151 2/3).
 Cueche was awarded by the press as the Best Player of the Season, locked in a close race with Monzant, as well as with champion bat Harold Bevan (.350) and slugger Bob Lennon, who led the league in home runs (9) and RBI (37).
 He then was included on the postseason roster of the pennant-winning Magallanes to fortify the squad for the Caribbean Series.